lananovikova10/testtask/livetemplates_tut.md

 If you don't select a template group, the live template will be added to the user group by default.
 You can change it later.

+In the example below, we used the $SELECTION$ variable.
+Get to know other variables in [Live template variables section](https://www.jetbrains. com/help/idea/template-variables.html).

 ### Transform a markup fragment into a template

 You also can create a template inside an editor if you've already typed your